This episode is now available on Spotify, Apple Podcasts, Stitcher and Amazon Music.

 One leader standing at this juncture is Varshini Prakash, co-founder of the Sunrise Movement, a U.S.-based youth-led movement that seeks to address climate change by reconfiguring current systems through improved policy, creating more fair and flourishing political and economic environments in the process.
-On 24 July 2020 at 12:00 EDT / 18:00 CEST, the Global Landscapes Forum’s senior learning officer Salina Abraham spoke with Prakash about how this inherently means improving racial equity as well.
+In this GLF Live, the Global Landscapes Forum’s senior learning officer Salina Abraham spoke with Prakash about how this inherently means improving racial equity as well.

 Varshini Prakash is the executive director and co-founder of Sunrise, a movement of young people working to stop climate change and create millions of good jobs in the process through the Green New Deal.
 Varshini has been a leading voice for young Americans, including when she helped lead a mass demonstration for the Green New Deal with Rep. Alexandria Ocasio-Cortez that went viral and put the climate crisis at the top of the political agenda for the 2020 elections.
 Varshini’s work has been featured in the New York Times, MSNBC, The New Yorker, BBC, The Washington Post and more.
 In 2019, she was named to Forbes 30 under 30 list for law and policy, and TIME 100 Next, a new list of rising stars who are shaping politics, popular culture, science, and more.
 Varshini currently lives in Boston, Massachusetts.